-I am registered with ODS.
-How do I make arrangements to take a test in the ATATC?
+I am registered with the office.
+How do I make arrangements to take a test in the ATC?

 What do I do for testing with extended time if my classes are scheduled back-to-back?

-Talk with your faculty member when scheduling tests via the ATF form.
+Talk with your faculty member when completing the SAA form.
 You may be required to start the test earlier or later than the class.
 For example, if you have a 9:00 and a 10:00 class, the faculty member for the 9:00 class may have you begin the test at 8:00 or 8:30, allowing for extra testing time and then subsequently allowing you to attend the 10:00 class.
-If your faculty member has questions about this, please let us know and ask him/her to contact us at 504-280-7284.
+If your faculty member has questions about this, please let us know and ask him/her to contact us at 504-280-7327.

-What do I do if my instructor changes the date of a test and I have already submitted an ATF?
+What do I do if my instructor changes the date of a test?

-I would like to use the ATATC for quiet study?
-I would like to use a computer in the ATATC to work on a class paper?
-I would like to receive training in the use of some of the adaptive technology?
+I would like to use the ATC for quiet study. or I would like to use a computer to work on a class paper.
 How can I arrange this?

 Ideally, you should schedule appointments for these types of activities.
-The ATATC’s primary function is to accommodate students for testing.
-If the testing schedule is full, you will not be able to schedule other services.
-ODS may be able to arrange these types of activities on a drop-in basis, but accommodative testing is our priority.
+The ATC’s primary function is to accommodate students for testing.
+If the testing schedule is full, you will not be able to schedule for other purposes.
+We may be able to arrange these types of activities on a drop-in basis, but accommodative testing is our priority.
 You may be asked to leave/relinquish use of equipment for a scheduled test.
-For training, an appointment is always necessary.